-The following table summarizes the securities that have been authorized for issuance as of December 31, 2023 under Alpha Pro Tech, Ltd. 2020 Omnibus Incentive Plan (the "2020 Incentive Plan"), which was previously approved by our shareholders at the 2020 Annual Meeting of Shareholders.
+The following table summarizes the securities that have been authorized for issuance as of December 31, 2024 under Alpha Pro Tech, Ltd. 2020 Omnibus Incentive Plan (the "2020 Incentive Plan"), which was previously approved by our shareholders at the 2020 Annual Meeting of Shareholders.
 The 2020 Incentive Plan is described in Note 8 to the consolidated financial statements included in this Annual Report on Form 10-K

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)(1) Equity compensation plans approved by shareholders 292,766 \$ 3.71 1,733,075(1) Equity compensation plans not approved by shareholders - Total 292,766 \$ 3.71 1,733,075
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c)(1)

+Equity compensation

+plans approved by

+shareholders 61,100 \$ 4.17 1,733,075(1)

+Equity compensation

+plans not approved by

+shareholders

+Total 61,100 \$ 4.17 1,733,075

-(1) Represents 1,733,075 shares of common stock issuable pursuant to our 2020 Plan.
-Does not include 272,824 time-based restricted stock awards under our 2020 Incentive Plan.
+(1) Represents 1,733,075 shares of common stock issuable pursuant to our 2020 Incentive Plan.
+Does not include 256,675 of time-based restricted stock outstanding under our 2020 Incentive Plan as of December 31, 2024.

-The other information required by this Item is incorporated by reference pursuant to General Instruction G(3) of Form 10-K from the Company's definitive Proxy Statement for the 2024 Annual Meeting of Shareholders to be filed with the SEC pursuant to Regulation 14A.
-The registrant's definitive Proxy Statement for the Annual Meeting of Shareholders will be filed with the SEC within 120 days of December 31, 2023.
+The other information required by this Item is incorporated by reference pursuant to General Instruction G(3) of Form 10-K from the Company's definitive Proxy Statement for the 2025 Annual Meeting of Shareholders to be filed with the SEC pursuant to Regulation 14A.
+The registrant's definitive Proxy Statement for the Annual Meeting of Shareholders will be filed with the SEC within 120 days of December 31, 2024.